DLozanoNavas/DLozanoNavas/README.md

 ...**Cricket Noise**...

 Check Out my [CodersRank Profile](https://profile.codersrank.io/user/dlozanonavas).
-I think it does a pretty good job showcasing what I do on my day to day basis. 😃👨🏻‍💻
+I think it does a pretty good job showcasing what I do on my day to day basis. 😃👨🏻‍

+If you want to check out what I'm currently learning, please visit my [Pluralsight Profile](https://app.pluralsight.com/profile/daniel-lozanonavas). 👨🏻‍💻

 <hr>